Anarcroth/daily-code-challenges/cpp/maze_solver/README.md

 Here is how the algorithm works:

 1. Find where the robot and the exit are.
-2. Until the robot finds the exit:
+2. Move the robot to the next position:
    1. If it's coming from the **south** (i.e from the bottom of the maze), then try to go to the **west**.
    2. If there is a wall (denoted by a `#`), then go to the **north**.
    3. If there is a wall as well there, then go to the **east**.
    4. If that fails, then come back from where you came from.
    5. Check if the robot found the exit.
-   6. Repeat.
+3. Repeat.

 ---